 Policies and Rules

-Smoking is prohibited in all Campus Facilities including University owned vehicles.
-Smoking is also prohibited on or near of the University Lion Statue.
-In addition, if an official University class is conducted outside, smoking is prohibited so as to not disturb the learning environment.
+Smoking/Vaping is prohibited in all campus facilities and classrooms, including University owned vehicles.
+In addition, if an official University class is conducted outside, smoking/vaping is prohibited during that time period as to not disturb the learning environment.
+Smoking/Vaping is permitted outdoors only and must be 15 feet from all doors and windows.
+Smoking/Vaping areas are marked with a cigarette receptacle.

-No one is permitted to move ashtrays from their designated areas.
-If you see an ashtray that has been moved, please report it to Police Services or the Business Services office.
+No one is permitted to move cigarette receptacle from their designated areas.
+If you see a cigarette receptacle that has been moved, please report it to Police Services or Business Services.

 Possession or use of alcoholic beverages on University property or at University-sponsored activities is prohibited for all students, including those who are over twenty-one years of age.
 Students under the influence of alcohol are not permitted on campus.